"Oh my god, that oil refinery is on fire!" -- Mom

 The highlight of the morning was Devils Tower National Monument.
 To be honest, the rock wasn't that impressive.
 On the other hand, the cool weather made for a perfect hike on the Tower Trail that goes around the formation.
 The fresh alpine air was especially refreshing.

 The rest of the day was spent driving.
 The 300-mile trip to Cody was uneventful - except when we ran over a jackrabbit.
 Poor thing.
 There wasn't much we could do as the animal suddenly darted in front of our car.
 I hope it didn't suffer too much. :-(

 Other than that, the scenery in Wyoming was peaceful.
 That alone made the drive worthwhile.

-Dad suggested returning to the West Thumb Geyser Basin for an evening walk after dinner.
+Dad suggested returning to the West Thumb Geyser Basin for an evening walk afterwards.
 This was quite relaxing, although it was hard to see anything in the dark besides the steam from hot springs.
 I'm not going to lie - the pools of boiling water made the place a little scary at night.

 A downside of staying inside the park is that Internet access isn't readily available.
 The only way to get a connection was through dial-up - which nobody uses anymore.
-However, that wasn't a problem as Super Metroid and Super Demo World: The Legend Continues kept me occupied.
-I also saw an episode of MythBusters before going to bed. :-)
+However, that wasn't a problem because Super Metroid and Super Demo World: The Legend Continues kept me occupied.
+I also saw an episode of MythBusters before going to bed.